aholinch/sgp4/README.md

 # C++
 g++ -o testsgp4 TestSGP4.cpp TLE.cpp SGP4.c

 Typical errors r=6.722191e-03 mm, v=4.812040e-04 mm/s

 # C#
 dotnet run

 Typical errors	r=0.00672218292027499 mm	v=0.00481204064816902 mm/s

+# FORTRAN 90
+I'm a bit proud of this port myself.
+I've been seeing SGP4 in FORTRAN for decades now.
+However, all the other versions I've seen were using COMMON data blocks.
+By porting the code from C to FORTRAN 90, I was able to organize the code in modules and take advantage of custom data types, ElsetRec and TLE.
+Now others can include these modules in their code without having to have the common block. gfortran ElsetRec.f90 SGP4.f90 TLE.f90 TestSGP4.f90  -o testsgp4

+Typical errors r=   6.7121279555256517E-003  mm, v=   4.8048366357605730E-004  mm/s

 # Java